raspberrypilearning/catch-the-bus/en/step_5.md

 --- /task ---

-The `glide`{:class="block3motion"} block in the `Motion`{:class="block3motion"} Blocks menu will now have the new x and y positions for the bus.

 --- task ---

-Add this code to the bus sprite to make it glide to the right after 5 seconds:
+Add a new script to the bus sprite to make it glide to the right after 5 seconds:

 ```blocks3
 when [timer v] > [5]